 Age of first manifestation: rare in the 1st year of life; most common in the 2nd-5th decade of life.

 Mainly lips, scalp, face, fingertips, tongue, palm and toes, less frequently localizations in the area of the oral mucosa.
 An esophageal localization has been described (Suarez-Zamora DA et al. 2018).

 Clinical featuresThis section has been translated automatically.

-1.0-3.0 cm in size, rarely larger, solitary, soft, spherical, slightly bleeding, red, blue or black, sharply demarcated papule (nodule).
+1.0-3.0 cm in size, rarely larger, solitary, soft, spherical, slightly bleeding, red, blue, or black, sharply demarcated papule (nodule).

-Usually absent to slight pain.
+Usually absent to little pain.